AriFordsham/GHCWiki/commentary/rts/conventions.md

   - Omitting braces and parens leads to very hard to spot bugs - especially if you use macros (and you might have noticed that GHC does this a lot!)

-  - In particular, put braces round the body of for loops, while loops, if statements, etc.  even if they "aren't needed" because it's really hard to find the resulting bug if you mess up.
+  - In particular, put braces around the body of for loops, while loops, if statements, etc.  even if they "aren't needed" because it's really hard to find the resulting bug if you mess up.
 Indent them any way you like but put them in there!

-- When defining a macro, always put parens round args - just in case.
+- When defining a macro, always put parens around args - just in case.
   For example, write:

   ```wiki